nanigan/CWT/Docs/migrateApplianceInstructions.md

 [**Create and manage projects**](https://docs.microsoft.com/en-us/azure/migrate/create-manage-projects)

-Project is used to store discovery, assessment, and migration metadata collected from the environment you're assessing or migrating.
+An Azure Migrate Project is used to store discovery, assessment, and migration metadata collected from the environment you're assessing or migrating.
 In a project you can track discovered assets, create assessments, and orchestrate migrations to Azure

 **Set up a new project in an Azure subscription**